 Candidates must submit a written Evaluation of Experience offering a critical evaluation of all periods of professional experience.
-This Evaluation must be written in terms of the five headings in the ARB/RIBA Part 3 criteria (see section 3.6 for more details) and should be no more than 2000 words in length.
+This Evaluation must be written with consideration of the five headings in the ARB Part 3 criteria (see section 3.6 for more details) and should be no more than 2000 words in length.
 The Evaluation should be prefaced by a "Professional CV" (max 2 pages).
-It must be emphasised that this submission should focus on an evaluation of all your professional experience to date and should not simply be an extended CV.
+The CV should place more emphasis on the development of your professional skills rather than simply meeting ARB's five criteria.
+It must be emphasised that the Evaluation of Experience should focus clearly on an evaluation of all your professional experience and skills to date and should not simply be an extended CV.

-It should be noted that re-sit candidates, regardless of which component(s) they are resitting, should submit an updated Evaluation of Experience which should include an evaluation of their professional experience since they last sat the Part 3 Examination.
+It should be noted that re-sit candidates, regardless of which component(s) they are resitting, should submit an updated Evaluation of Experience, including an updated CV, which should include an evaluation of their professional experience since they last sat the Part 3 Examination.